Hilti-Research/hilti-slam-challenge-2022/README.md

 # Hilti-SLAM-Challenge-2022

+Visit the Hilti SLAM Challenge [homepage](https://hilti-challenge.com/) for more information.

 # FAQ

 ## If we submit the result, are you going to disclose the name of all the participants?